ibm-granite/granite-debug-tools/STaD/README.md

 ```

-## Option B: Generate Scaffolded Tasks from Your Own Dataset
+## Generate Scaffolded Tasks from Your Own Dataset

 ### 1. Prepare Your Dataset